Curo19/BooksOnTheFly/README.md

 Noting, Font size, Font Color, Font style, Backgound color and overall presentation.

 2) To integrate text to speech into the functionality.
-Noting options to vary the pitch of the voice, speed of the voice in words per second and a feature to easly which from text reading to audio reading on the fly.
+Noting options to vary the pitch of the voice, speed of the voice in words per second and a feature to easly switch from text reading to audio reading on the fly.

 Case sinario: Reading a book on the train with your phone and when your stop comes up.
 You can continue with your book by listening to the audio as you walk.